GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Density Estimation

 \section{\enbid{} Density Estimation}

-We compare the phase space distributions generated by the normalizing flows to the distribution generated using the \enbid{} algorithm \citep{enbid, enlink} — the adaptive kernel density estimation used as a base of the upsampling method for constructing the existing state-of-art \Gaia{} mock catalogs.
-Note that \enbid{} itself only estimates the phase space density of the star particles, it does not sample from that density.
-The sampling is done by placing a multi-dimensional Gaussian distribution at the location of each star particle.
-The widths of these Gaussians are then set by the phase space density provided by \enbid{}.
+We compare the phase space distributions generated by the normalizing flows to the distribution generated using the \enbid{} algorithm \citep{enbid} — the adaptive kernel density estimation used as the base of the upsampling method for constructing the existing state-of-art \Gaia{} mock catalogs.
+In this paper, we use an \enbid{} algorithm as implemented in \enlink{} 0.1.0 \citep{enlink, enlink.repo}.
+Here, we briefly summarize how the \enbid{} algorithm determines the bandwidth of the kernels and upsamples stars afterward.
+We then describe a method to select an optimal bandwidth for the kernel, preventing the clumpiness that characterises existing synthetic stellar populations that were constructed using kernel-based methods.

 Given a set of star particles in phase space, \enbid{} first partitions the phase space into disjoint boxes, each containing exactly one particle.
 Each box represents a volume with a unit probability of finding a particle, $1/N$, where $N$ is the total number of particles.
 The boxes are constructed using the following entropy-based criterion: \begin{enumerate} \item Start with a box containing all the star particles. \item For a given box containing $N_p$ star particles, calculate the Shannon entropy along each axis.
 The entropy is estimated by modeling the probability density as a histogram of $N_p$ equal-sized bins. \item Select the axis with minimum entropy. \item Divide the box in two by dividing the selected axis at the midpoint of the nearest upper and lower neighbors of the mean value of the corresponding component. \item Repeat the above splitting until all the boxes contain only one particle. \end{enumerate} Dividing the axis with minimum entropy prioritizes splitting along axes with clustered structures.
 This box splitting rule results in small box volumes in regions of high density.
 The inverse of a box's volume can be used as a proxy for the phase space density within that box.
-Each star particle can then be upsampled by drawing from (Gaussian) kernels with smoothing bandwidths determined by hypercube length scales.
-Aurigaia and Ananke each implement additional smoothing strategies during upsampling to improve upon this basic strategy.
-For details on the anisotropic kernel smoothing used by Aurigaia see \citet{10.1093/mnras/stu2257} and \citet{2018MNRAS.481.1726G}.
-The Ananke catalog uses a similar method described in \citet{2020ApJS..246....6S}.
+Each star particle $i$ can then be upsampled by drawing from (Gaussian) kernels with smoothing bandwidths $\vec h_{(i)}$ determined by hypercube length scales.
+These per-star-particle smoothing bandwidths can be viewed as the ultimate output of the \enbid{} algorithm.